PiotrKubas/Forex-ReactJS/README.md

 # About

-Fetching data from Forex API
+Fetching data from Forex REST API